OctopusDeploy/blog/blog/2025-03/revamping-careers-page/index.md

 If you’ve been through a website redesign, you know it’s a lot like refactoring old code.
 You start with confidence that it should be an easy fix, and before you know it, you’re knee-deep in overhaul and questioning how you got here.

-Our careers page revamp was no different.
+Our [careers page](https://octopus.com/company/careers) revamp was no different.
 Before the redesign, our page was fine.
 It was functional, informative, and technically accurate.
 But with the evolution of Octopus over the last few years, it wasn’t quite us anymore.
-So we did what any DevOps team would do when faced with legacy infrastructure—we rebuilt it.
+So we did what many DevOps teams do when faced with legacy infrastructure—we rebuilt it.

 ## Why we overhauled the page